 Like most pests, mice love to hide in rooms with clutter that are close to sources of food.
 Thus, they are most likely to settle in pantries, attics, and wall voids.
 Cluttered basements and garages are also among their favorite places.

-Let’s see where do mice hide and build their nest in your house:
+Let’s see where mice hide and build their nest in your house.

 1. Pantry and Kitchen